kashirin-alex/swc-db/docs/configure/the_config_files/README.md

 # The SWC-DB Configuration-Files with extension .cfg (etc/swcdb/*.cfg)
-SWC-DB by default for the configuration files, relatively to the installation-prefix, use the folder 'etc/swcdb/'.
-The default path for configuration files is a run-time configurable property 'swc.cfg.path' argv for using with swcdbProgram 'args'. ```swcdbProgram --help;``` will indicate whether it is optional.
+SWC-DB by default for the configuration files, relatively to the installation-prefix, use the folder `etc/swcdb/`.
+The default path for configuration files is a run-time configurable property `swc.cfg.path` argv for using with swcdbProgram 'args', the ```swcdbProgram --help;``` will indicate whether it is optional.

 ## The file Format